dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 Missionary AI
 - Fixed issues and improved logic in AI usage of MISSIONARY strategy (religious full-court press)

+Great People AI
+- AI Great Generals will no longer lead units which can't kill enemy units such as catapults
+- Great Generals are always willing to lead units whose class has MaxGlobalInstances set regardless of UNITAI (for mods)

 General AI
 - Changed player consistent random method for picking strategies from being based on capital city location to a stored rand, so AI player tendencies will be consistent even if capital moves